ITCZ affecting Southern Luzon, Visayas, Mindanao: PAGASA

-(Eagle News) — The Intertropical Convergence Zone is affecting Southern Luzon, Visayas, and Mindanao.
+(Eagle News) –The Intertropical Convergence Zone (ITCZ) is affecting Southern Luzon, Visayas, and Mindanao.

-As a result, the Philippine Atmospheric Geophysical and Astronomical Services Administration said Mindanao, Central Visayas, Eastern Visayas, Bicol Region, and Quezon will have cloudy skies with scattered rain showers and thunderstorms.
+The Philippine Atmospheric Geophysical and Astronomical Services Administration said, as a result, CALABARZON, MIMAROPA, Bicol Region and Western Visayas will have cloudy skies with scattered rain showers and thunderstorms.

 Flash floods or landslides during severe thunderstorms are possible.

-Meanwhile, the rest of the country will have light to moderate winds and slight to moderate coastal waters, PAGASA said.
+The weather bureau said the country will have light to moderate winds and slight to moderate coastal waters.